parkji30/MagnaPY/README.md

 1) Open the <b>main.py file</b>, the entire program is run here, but it is encouraged to read the other files and their methods to get a detailed explanation.

-2) Description of each parameter is found in the main.py file, but most important, the directories labelled
+2) Description of each parameter is found in the main.py file, but most important, the directories labelled <b>MUST</b> be changed according to where you save this program.

   SRC = "/home/james/Desktop/sbit_compress_py/src"